-- Launch Failover Cluster Management by selecting Start > Administrative Tools > Failover Cluster Management.
-Connect to the appropriate cluster through the console. - On Windows 2012 operating systems, use the Start screen. - 2 Create a new group by selecting the Services and Applications node from the tree that is displayed in the left hand pane.
-Right-click and select More Actions > Create Empty Service or Application.
-An empty group named New service or application is created. - 3 Specify a name for the group by right-clicking it and selecting Rename from the drop down menu. - Type the name of the new group (for example, App_Grp) in the Name field.
+- 1 Open Administrative Tools > Failover Cluster Management from the Start screen.
+Connect to the appropriate cluster through the console. - Create a new group by selecting the Services and Applications node from the tree that is displayed in the left hand pane.
+Right-click and select More Actions Create Empty Service or Application.
+An empty group named New service or application is created. - 3 Specify a name for the group by right-clicking it and selecting Rename from the drop down menu. - 4 Type the name of the new group (for example, App_Grp) in the Name field.

 You can now add Volume Manager Disk Group resources to the application group.